AllenCaoo/CameraCalibration/README.md

 # CameraCalibration

-A tool for calibrating distorted cameras I made a while back.
+A tool for calibrating distorted cameras.